nipraxis/textbook/installation.md

 - {doc}`installation_on_linux`;
 - {doc}`installation_on_windows`.

-Next, open Terminal (Mac) or Powershell (Windows) or a terminal of your choice on Linux:
+Next, open Terminal (Mac) or Powershell (Windows) or a terminal of your choice on Linux.

-Check you have Python installed:
+In that terminal, check you have Python installed:

 ```
-which python3
+python3 --help
 ```

+This should show you the Python 3 help messages.

 Check you have the Python package manager installed:

 ```
-which pip3
+pip3 --help
 ```

+This should show you the Pip program's help message.

 Now finish the install with:

 ```
-pip3 install --user scipy matplotlib scikit-image nibabel jupyter ipython jupytext
+pip3 install --user scipy matplotlib pandas scikit-image nibabel jupyter ipython jupytext
 ```

-Finally, to git a copy of the textbook files:
+Finally, to get a copy of the textbook files:

 ```
 git clone https://github.com/nipraxis/textbook